Beabadoobee and Rick Rubin on the Epic Journey from Shangri-La to Number One

 THE ROAD TO SHANGRI-LA

 Deep in Malibu, just above Zuma Beach, the 1.74-acre plot that became Shangri-La had a colorful history long before it became a studio.
-Built in the late 1950s, the main house first belonged to film actress Margo, who named it Shangri-La Ranch as an allusion to her supporting role in the 1937 classic, Lost Horizon.
+Built in the late 1950s, the main house was built for film actress Margo, who named it Shangri-La Ranch as an allusion to her role in the 1937 classic, Lost Horizon.
 As the years wore on, it became a film location for the 1960s talking-horse sitcom Mister Ed, and later, according to The Band’s Levon Helm in his autobiography, a high-end bordello catering to Hollywood.

-All that changed in 1974 when The Band, fresh off the road from a joint tour with Bob Dylan, leased the site, aiming to create a place to hang out and record 1975’s Northern Lights – Southern Cross.
+All that changed in 1974 when fresh off the road from a tour with Bob Dylan, The Band leased the site so they could have a place to hang out and record 1975’s Northern Lights – Southern Cross.
 Producer Rob Fraboni was brought in to convert the master bedroom into a 24-track studio (he later bought the facility in 1976), and soon fellow rock royalty like Ringo Starr and Eric Clapton started showing up to chill out.
 Shangri-La became a magnet for musicians looking to kick back and unlock their creativity; music began pouring out of the place, interviews for Martin Scorsese’s documentary The Last Waltz were filmed there, and Dylan himself took up residence in a teepee on the lawn (his former tour bus, now remade into a secondary studio space, still sits abandoned behind the house).

 “I can remember the first time I was there with Neil Young,” says Rubin.
 “We were sitting in the control room, and I asked him, ‘Did you ever get to come here in the ’70s?’
 He pointed to the live room and said, ‘The day I wrote “Cortez the Killer,” I came here, sat in that room, sang it for Bob and that was the first time I ever played it.’
 It was just like, ‘What?!’
 It’s so much to process that these things happened there—it feels like it gives it a sense of a holy place, like a church of music.”